-Risk/ Threat Associated Performance Criteria Mitigation Measures and Management Action(s) Timing No loss or decline of Known populations of threatened flora species Personnel will be informed of the sensitive areas0F 1 within the Disturbance Footprint as well as the procedures for minimising ecological impacts through site inductions, training, and toolbox talks.
+Risk/ Threat Associated Performance Criteria Mitigation Measures and Management Action(s) Timing No loss or decline of Known populations of threatened flora species Personnel will be informed of the sensitive areas1 within the Disturbance Footprint as well as the procedures for minimising ecological impacts through site inductions, training, and toolbox talks.
 Pre-clearance surveys within the Disturbance Footprint will include searches for threatened species that have a Moderate or High likelihood of occurring (Refer to Table 3.3).
 If any individuals or populations are located during the targeted surveys, a detailed account of their occurrence will be recorded including number of individuals, GPS location and extent.
 The plants or population area including a 5 m buffer must be demarcated and avoided via micro-siting.
 No direct or indirect impacts will be permitted without prior consultation with DCCEEW and DES.
-Refer to the Preliminary Cycas megacarpa Species Management Plan (Attachment E of the Preliminary Documentation) for specific details pertaining to the management of Cycas megacarpa.
-A pre-approved translocation plan will be implemented for Cycas megacarpa individuals that would otherwise be removed through clearing for the Project.
+A Cycas megacarpa Species Management Plan will be developed and approved prior to site disturbance, which will contain detailed species-specific mitigation.
+A pre-approved translocation management plan will be implemented for Cycas megacarpa individuals that would otherwise be removed through clearing for the Project.
 The plan will specify pre and post monitoring requirements, translocation and propagation methods protocols, reporting requirements and performance criteria.
-Refer to the Preliminary Cycas megacarpa Translocation and Management Plan (Attachment J of the Preliminary Documentation).
 Prior to personnel entering and working on the Project site Delineation of conservation/ sensitive areas 'No-go' areas, including clearing limits will be clearly demarcated including the implementation of signage and fencing.
 Information fact sheets will also be given to applicable land holders.
 'No go' areas will include the following: Where watercourses intersect linear areas of the Project (i.e. access tracks and reticulation cabling), the clearing width will be reduced to 25 m or less wherever it is feasible.
 The full implementation of this measure is subject to final design, and safe transport of Project components.
-Refer to the Preliminary Cycas megacarpa Species Management Plan (Attachment E of the Preliminary Documentation) for specific details pertaining to the management of Cycas megacarpa and delineation of no-go areas for this species.
+'No go' areas will include areas adjacent to the Disturbance Footprint which contain habitat (known or potential) or Cycas megacarpa individuals.
 Where Of Concern remnant REs occur immediately adjacent to areas of earthworks, tree protection measures will be installed in accordance with Australian Standard: Protection of trees on development sites (AS 4970-2009).
 Prior to commencement of site disturbance and any construction activities

-Sensitive areas are defined as locations outside the Disturbance Footprint which contain known threated species records or habitat.
+&lt;sup>1 Sensitive areas are defined as locations outside the Disturbance Footprint which contain known threated species records or habitat.